 Most PTSD sufferers find that this disorder disrupts their daily life.
 They could have problems with insomnia, difficulty driving due to fear, and inability to perform day-to-day tasks due to concentration and memory problems.

-What Are the Symptoms of Post-Traumatic Stress Disorder Caused by a Truck Wreck?
+What Are the Symptoms of Post-Traumatic Stress Disorder Caused by a Truck Accident?